 English 102 students, hello from Thrift Library!
 Whether this is your first academic research experience or you feel like a seasoned pro already, we are here to help you elevate your work.
-Being a novice researcher is exciting, but it can also be overwhelming.
+Starting your research journey is exciting, but it can also be overwhelming.
 Hopefully this research guide can offer some helpful tips and ideas to support your projects.

 ENG 102: Composition and Communication II